 - You will need the files found at the following link copied to your personal Instabase account: Assignment 4.
-To copy files to your personal Instabase account, click on the drop-down menu above the folder listing, choose Select All, then click on the Copy link that appears.
-You should now have a private copy of the assignment to work on.
+To copy files to your personal Instabase account, first select all of the files by pressing the "Shift" key while simultaneously clicking on each of the files.
+This will cause an "Actions" dropdown menu to appear above the file names.
+Click on this dropdown menu, choose "Copy To", and then copy the files over to your own private Instabase folder (you can create a new private folder at this step if you want).
+Once you've done this, you should have a private copy of the assignment to work on.

-- Navigate to the repository where you copied the files to, and the folder should contain Assignment4.ipynb and three familiar csv files.
+- Navigate to the repository where you copied the files to, and the folder should contain PythonMLAssign.ipynb, RAssign.ipynb, and three familiar csv files.
 Right-click or control-click on the notebook and select Open With > Jupyter.
 (If you simply double-click on it, it will show you the file but will not run Jupyter notebooks.)
 Sometimes it will take a minute or so for a new Jupyter server to start up on your behalf.
 Once it does, you are ready to go!
 In the notebook you will see clearly where you need to add code for the different steps of each problem.

 Part 1: Regression using Google Sheets

 Find correlations in the World Cup data: find correlations in Teams.csv and find correlations in Players.csv.